-The Holy Gospel according to Mark, the 4th chapter.
-Glory to you, O Lord.
+The Holy Gospel according to Mark, the 6th chapter.

 The Gospel of the Lord.
 Praise to you, O Christ.

 Grace, mercy, and peace from God our Creator, and our Lord and Savior, Jesus Christ.
 Amen.

 I used to travel quite a bit for the church in my previous calls and when I was on the deaconess board, so I used to fly a lot.
 Most people who are frequent flyers can recite the safety information in their sleep, so they don't pay much attention when the flight attendants start talking.
 But one of the best pieces of advice you can get in life is from the flight attendants giving safety instructions on the plane.